 In recent decades though greenhouse gas emissions have continued to grow while aerosol emissions have declined (as clean air laws have kicked in), and so overall we have net global warming.
 The graph below shows all of the factors driving global warming and cooling (in terms of Radiative Forcing (RF), the actual human-driven energy imbalance that leads to temperature change, measured in Watts per square metre of Earth’s surface), leading to the overall warming effect summed up at the bottom:

 You can see from the graph above that despite the far larger greenhouse forcing, there’s still a fair bit of global warming being masked by aerosols.
-Doing the sums from these figures, the overall combined effect of aerosols on RF is around -0.8 W/m², which if removed would be equivalent to about +~0.4oC within a decade or so and up to +~0.6oC longer term.
+Doing the sums from these figures, the overall combined effect of aerosols (including indirect cloud effects) on RF is around -0.8 W/m², which if totally removed (and without accounting for feedbacks) would be equivalent to up to +~0.4oC within a decade or so and up to +~0.6oC longer term.
 This also fits with the sources of the observed warming so far (with a net non-greenhouse gas forcing of -~0.25oC for 1950-2010, versus -~0.34oC for the same gases now on the graph above).
 As it’s RF changing rather than temperature, as with CO2-driven warming there’d be a bit of lag before temperature catches up.
+A couple of recent studies have also suggested that the indirect cloud effects might be towards the greater end of the IPCC range above at around -1 W/m² (boosting the total aerosol effect to ~-1.3W/m² / 0.6-1oC), but the associated cloud dynamics remain highly uncertain.

 Shutting Down Debate